neilchvz/infrastructure-portfolio/automation/production-monitoring/config-reference/alert-naming-convention.md

 ## Client Name Must Match Exactly

 The client name in the alert must match the company name in ConnectWise character for character.
-A mismatch causes the parser to fail silently — the ticket is created but not associated with any client, and no SLA or on-call routing is applied.
+A mismatch causes the parser to fail silently.
+The ticket is created but not associated with any client, and no SLA or on-call routing is applied.

 Before creating a new alert, confirm the exact company name in ConnectWise: